kubermatic/kubermatic/docs/zz_generated.addondata.go.txt

 	MLA MLASettings
 	// StoragePolicy is the storage policy to use for vsphere csi addon StoragePolicy string
+	// CSIMigration indicates if the cluster needed the CSIMigration CSIMigration bool
 }

 type ClusterNetwork struct {